Nexus Letters all 50 States!

 It relies too heavily on nonprecedential Board decisions.

-Some nexus letters cite prior Board of Veterans’ Appeals decisions as if those cases require VA to grant the current veteran’s claim.
-That is a problem.
-Prior Board decisions are generally not precedential, meaning they are binding only for the specific case decided.
-They may sometimes be considered if they are reasonably related, but each veteran’s case must be decided based on its own facts, evidence, and applicable law.
+Some nexus letters reference prior Board of Veterans’ Appeals decisions as if those cases necessitate the VA to approve the current veteran’s claim.
+This presents a problem.
+Prior Board decisions are generally not precedential, meaning they are only binding for the specific case decided.
+While they may occasionally be considered if they are reasonably related, each veteran’s case must be evaluated based on its own facts, evidence, and applicable law, including the medical opinion relevant to their unique VA claims.

 It does not address alternative causes or risk factors.